Many sports brands have achieved a great deal of brand exposure from their excellent online campaigns, particularly through social media.

 Nike first launched this campaign back in 2011, but it has also been run in subsequent years.

-It marked a switch from traditional advertising to a greater focus on social media as the initiative premiered on Facebook, including a 90 second video ad which appeared online three days before it was finally shown on TV.
+It marked a switch from traditional advertising to a greater focus on social media as the initiative premiered on Facebook, including a 90-second video ad that appeared online three days before it was finally shown on TV.

 The campaign focused on niche sports such as BMX, skating and snowboarding, and called for people to submit their own videos across each of the sports.